DNA-Game-Production/GamesOnWeb2023/README.md

 # History, Details and Difficulties of the Development

-## Step 1 : a basic multiplayer game
+## Step 1 : A basic multiplayer game

 When we look at what the game look like now, it might come as a surprise to know how it started: a glorified mini-chat.
 We wanted to learn how to program a server since it would be fun to be able to play and test the game we were developing together.
 At this stage, we *didn't* even precisely know what the game would be like, but we wanted to make a server first to better understand how it works and be able to picture how we could make a multiplayer game.